archnim/proxen/README.md

 *Not yet implemented.*
 Will be available in version 4.0.0
-Expect release date: *September 15 2022*
+Expected release date: *September 15 2022*

 ### proxen as an in-browser file explorer